m00nLeo/TaskListManager/README.md

 - **Delete Task:** Remove a task permanently after confirmation.
 - **Drag and Drop Task Reordering:** Reorder tasks using a drag handle.
 - **Real-time Updates:** Updates task order, completion status, and deletion in real-time.
+- **Modular and Scalable Backend:** Built with NestJS for modularity and scalability, ideal for managing tasks in complex applications.
+- **Database Integration with TypeORM:** Uses TypeORM for seamless MySQL database interactions, ensuring data persistence and ease of querying.
+- **Type-Safe Development:** Leverages TypeScript across both frontend and backend, enhancing code reliability and maintainability.

 ## Technologies Used